albertovalverde/Deep-Learning-Robot/ros/catkin_ws/essilor-virtual-assistant.md

-# Aavaes-virtual assistant_optician_assistant-Software-Development-Plan
+# Aavaes-virtual-assistant-software-development-plan

 # Introduction
-* This document describes on-shop virtual_optician_assistant-Software module list and development plan.
+* This document describes on-shop virtual-assistant-software module list and development plan.
 * The virtual assistant is not designed or intended to replace human beings, which helps to contribute to his integration.

 # Features: